Frangelico

-Frangelico (/it/) is a brand of hazelnut and herb–flavored liqueur coloured with caramel coloring, which is produced in Canale, Italy.
+Frangelico (/it/) is a brand of hazelnut and herb–flavored liqueur coloured with caramel colouring, which is produced in Canale, Italy.
 It is 20% alcohol by volume (ABV) or 40 proof.
 Formerly, it was 24% ABV or 48 proof.
 When produced by the Barbaro family it was bottled at 28% ABV or 56 proof.
 The brand was created in 1978.

 According to the manufacturer, the name of the liqueur is based on a legend of a hermit monk named Fra Angelico who lived in the Piedmont region of Italy and "created unique recipes for liqueurs".
 The bottle itself most closely resembles the habit of a Franciscan friar.

 The brand was purchased by Gruppo Campari in 2010, having previously been owned by William Grant and C&C Group.

 Ingredients

 Frangelico contains sugar, alcohol, hazelnut distillate, natural and artificial flavours, and caramel.

 A 30 ml serving of Frangelico contains about 11 g of sugar, making Frangelico approximately 40% sugar by weight.